-Once you’ve mapped your processes and their steps, it’s time to list those critical problems, the ones responsible for diminishing your processes effectiveness and create process bottlenecks.
-It’s important to make this an interactive process, involving all the people encompassed by the processes and allowing them to single out mistakes or flaws an outside observer may not realise.
+Once you’ve mapped your processes and their steps, it’s time to list those critical problems, the ones responsible for diminishing your processes’ effectiveness and create process bottlenecks.
+It’s important to make this an interactive process, involving all the people encompassed by the processes and allowing them to single out mistakes or flaws an outside observer may not realize.

 Now you’ve already singled out your process bottlenecks, you’re able to look at them objectively and start looking for ways to solve these problems.
 This is another step in which the participation of all those involved is highly encouraged – the more, the merrier!
 Working as a team, with different points of view and ideas, may be exactly what you need to find creative and effective solutions.

-It goes without saying that the team must be kept on the loop on all steps of the improvements implementation .
+It goes without saying that the team must be kept on the loop on all steps of the implementation of the improvements.
 From mapping the processes and identifying bottlenecks, passing through the search for solutions until elaborating and implementing an action plan.